 Child well-being measurements are quite low in America and the more conservative states when contrasted against their counterparts.
 This includes health and safety, educational well-being, family and peer relationships, behaviors and risks, material well-being and subjective well-being.

-Life expectancy is lower in Republican states.
+Life expectancy is lower in conservative American states.

 The number of paid vacation days and paid holidays are much lower in America than other advanced societies.